 We work with select US college counsellors and SAT tutors from leading Ivy-League US universities, to ensure students get the most accurate and up to date tuition and advice possible.
 Whether your son or daughter is applying to study film making at USC or an MBA at Stanford, we can advise on the advantages and disadvantages of colleges and their courses as well as the practicalities of admission – such as how to write the perfect paper, where to get a visa and how to secure internships through and after college.
 If required, we can introduce tutors to help prepare for the SAT, ACT, GRE and other college specific examinations.
 All of the tutors are US specialists and have had success with America’s top universities including Harvard, Princeton, Yale, Brown, Columbia, Penn, Cornell, Stanford and NYU.

-If your child needs support with their US college application, please call one of our education consultants or use our online enquiry form further down this page.
+If your child needs support with their US college application, please call one of our education consultants.

 We were delighted to win the Relocate Global award for, ‘Excellence in Education Consultancy 2019′.
 In the words of the judges:

 “This firm clearly brings a caring and compassionate perspective to its services, but combines this with technological efficiency and excellent people management practices – a very buttoned-down intelligent group of people with a bigger-picture awareness.”

 Similar to UCAS, you can complete the Common Application once; this is then sent to all of your University choices.
 Many universities will also ask for further information and additional essays.
 The Common Application asks student to provide results transcripts from school, information about parents or guardians, a list of your extra-curricular activities and SAT or ACT scores and dates.